 Six of the seven potential actions for 2010 and 2011 meet all Tier 1 criteria (Table 4).
 A culvert replacement in the North Fork Salmon River (MPS Watershed) failed the Tier 1 criteria because both passage and sediment delivery are considered functioning, and therefore no aquatic objectives to address these factors were included in the Salmon Subbasin Management Plan (Ecovista 2004b).
-The remaining six actions all meet a number of Tier 2 criteria (Table 5); however, potential actions 4 (riparian fence exclosure on Valley Creek) and 6 (diversion removal in Elk Creek) meet the greatest number.
-Potential actions 3 and 5 also meet most of the Tier 2 criteria.
-Although nearby habitat quality is currently highest for Action 4, the potential habitat rating for all streams considered is high (USBWPTT 2005).
-In general, these actions address objectives and strategies for areas indicated as high priority in the Subbasin Management Plan, are consistent with objectives or actions included in a Forest Service Plan and/or the Bull Trout Recovery Plan, and contribute to a suite of actions described in The Accord and in the 2008 Biological Opinion.
-More detailed information on the likely benefits of potential actions is provided in Table 6, which may assist in helping to sequence or prioritize projects that meet all Tier 1 and most of Tier 2 criteria.

-Based on the draft criteria and information presented here; therefore, potential actions to be assessed first may be riparian fence exclosure on Valley Creek and diversion removal in Elk Creek.
-Next may be riparian fence exclosure in Panther Creek and Beaver Creek, and fish passage and diversion consolidation in Challis Creek.
+The remaining six actions all meet a number of Tier 2 criteria (Table 5); however, potential action 6 (diversion removal in Elk Creek) meets the greatest number.
+In addition, the expected response for both Chinook salmon and steelhead is greatest for actions in Elk Creek.
+Potential actions 3, 4, and 5 also meet most of the Tier 2 criteria.
+In general, these actions address objectives and strategies for areas indicated as high priority in the Subbasin Management Plan and/or the Bull Trout Recovery Plan, and contribute to a suite of actions described in The Accord and in the 2008 Biological Opinion.
+Based on the draft criteria presented here; therefore, potential actions to be assessed first, along with diversion removal in Elk Creek, would be in Beaver Creek (riparian fence exclosure), Valley Creek (riparian fence exclosure), and Challis Creek (fish passage and diversion consolidation